explosion/cymem/README.md

     thread-safe.

 **Important notes:**
-- Individual `Pool` instances are thread-safe, but you are still responsible for proper synchronization when accessing the memory contents themselves.
+- Individual Pool instances are thread-safe, but you are still responsible for proper synchronization when accessing the memory contents themselves.
+Note that holding a lock on the Pool itself is typically not the right approach: since malloc is thread-safe, memory allocated by separate calls to `alloc` can be safely accessed concurrently without locking.
+You should only synchronize access to specific memory regions that are being shared across threads, using fine-grained locks appropriate to your use case rather than a coarse-grained lock on the entire `Pool`.
 - Custom memory allocators need to be thread-safe themselves.